Limited Company Director Mortgage

 Most Self-Employed workers have at least some degree of fluctuation in their income.
 Where this is the case, lenders will take an average figure from your last two or three SA302s.
 They will, however, usually look for an upward trend over at least the last two years of trading.

 Where your income is decreasing each year, the lender will only take your most recent year’s income into consideration, which means that your loan figure is likely to be lower.

 Ordinarily, there are no additional deposit requirements on Self-Employed applicants and a standard 10% deposit is required.
 Given that lenders are more cautious in current times, as a result of the effect Coronavirus has had on the property market, they are asking for Self-Employed applicants to increase their deposit amount slightly.

 As a Self-Employed applicant, offering a larger deposit at any time, can improve your chance of acceptance, as it reduces the risk to the lender and instills trust in your affordability.
 This is particularly applicable if you have a history of adverse credit.

 Why Use The Mortgage Broker Ltd?

-At The Mortgage Broker Ltd, it’s our vision to become the UK’s most trusted and respected mortgage broker.
-The only way for us to achieve this is by providing straightforward and transparent advice to each and every one of our clients.
+At The Mortgage Broker (London) Ltd, it’s our vision to become the UK’s most trusted and respected mortgage broker.
+The only way for us to achieve this is by providing straightforward and transparent advice to every one of our clients.

-From your first call to your last, we put customer service first before anything else so you can be confident in getting expert mortgage advice.
+From your first call to your last, we put customer service first before all else so you can be confident in getting expert mortgage advice.